LuizFellype/airtable-timeline/README.md

 ## What I Would Change If I Did It Again

-- **Modularize the code**: Separate logic from UI and architect better some resuable components.
+1. **Modularize the code**: Separate logic from UI and architect better some resuable components.

-1. **Virtual Scrolling**: For very large datasets, finish implementing virtual scrolling to render only items within viewport.

 2. **Better Mobile Support**: Add touch gesture support and mobile-optimized interactions.